Desho-1/OraAutomate/InitializePatch_ReadMe.txt

 - Create a base directory — this will be referred to as BASE_DIR.

-- Move all required source files (patches, scripts, etc.) into the BASE_DIR.
+- Move all required source files (patche sources, etc.) into the BASE_DIR.

 - Ensure the script is executed with the following input parameters: